ZcashFoundation/zebra/book/src/dev/zebra-dependencies-for-audit.md

 | zcash_proofs | 0.8.0 | [qedit](https://hackmd.io/@qedit/zcash-nu5-audit) | <i>Most of `zcash_proofs` got audited as part of the ECC audit, so we only need to audit the proof parameter download code in: <br />- [downloadreader.rs](https://github.com/zcash/librustzcash/blob/zcash_proofs-0.8.0/zcash_proofs/src/downloadreader.rs), <br />- [hashreader.rs](https://github.com/zcash/librustzcash/blob/zcash_proofs-0.8.0/zcash_proofs/src/hashreader.rs), and <br />- [lib.rs](https://github.com/zcash/librustzcash/blob/zcash_proofs-0.8.0/zcash_proofs/src/lib.rs).</i>
 | zcash_script | 0.1.8 || <i>The C++ parts of `zcashd` got audited as part of the ECC audit, so we only need to audit: <br />- [zcash_script.cpp](https://github.com/ZcashFoundation/zcash_script/blob/v0.1.8/depend/zcash/src/script/zcash_script.cpp), <br />- [zcash_script.h](https://github.com/ZcashFoundation/zcash_script/blob/v0.1.8/depend/zcash/src/script/zcash_script.h), and <br />- [the rust code in the zcash_script crate](https://github.com/ZcashFoundation/zcash_script/tree/v0.1.8/src).</i>

-Note: there are duplicate `zcash_primitives` and `zcash_proofs` dependencies in Zebra's audit and development branches, [this will get fixed](https://github.com/ZcashFoundation/zebra/issues/6107) after the `zcashd` 5.4.0 release.
+Note: there are duplicate `zcash_primitives`, `zcash_proofs`, and `reddsa` dependencies in Zebra's audit and development branches, [this will get fixed](https://github.com/ZcashFoundation/zebra/issues/6107) after the `zcashd` 5.4.0 release.

 ---
 ## Not Included

+The changes in these PRs are out of scope for the audit.
+When the Zebra team checks for bugs that have already been fixed, we can check these PRs, and any changes after commit [c4032e2b](https://github.com/ZcashFoundation/zebra/commit/c4032e2b7f6dbee8a9480d3c978c70a3cfc3332c).

 The following consensus, security, and functional changes are in Zebra's development branch, but they are not included in the `audit-v1.0.0-rc.0` branch, because they caused too many merge conflicts:
 - [fix(sync): Pause new downloads when Zebra reaches the lookahead limit #5561](https://github.com/ZcashFoundation/zebra/pull/5561)